selsamman/redux-capi/docs/intro.md

 title: What is redux-capi?
 sidebar_label: What it is
 ---
 Redux-capi is alternative to react-redux.
-It allows you to packages up actions, selectors and thunks as an API to be consumed by React components.
+It allows you to package up actions, selectors and thunks as an API to be consumed by React components.

 Key features include:
 * Reducers and actions are automatically generated from a spec
-* API implementation is completely isolated from React component structure
+* API implementation is completely isolated from the React component structure
-* API implementation can be re-used across multiple components
+* API implementation can be reused across multiple components
 * API and components can be tested independently
 * Same pattern used in both function-based and class-based components